coderx400/sota-mapper/README.md

 - add separate field in map .csv file for symbol, allowing independently setting the name and symbol to allow re-using a single symbol for multiple differently named items, for example towns
+- support map files with the full name, area and map as reported by /loc, as currently all POTs have the same map name but different area names and this would allow having different maps (for player run quests for example) for different POTs built on the same template
+- allow specifying text color for map items, and/or allow defining named colors in which case the name could be used instead of the color value Well, 242.239, 89.40163, -198.2776,0x0000FF or...
+     Color,POI,0x0000FF
+     Well, 242.239, 89.40163, -198.2776,POI
+- layer support so you could toggle on/off items of a certain color/category

 ################################################################################
 # History